 Talk to a Los Angeles Concealed Weapon Lawyer for Free

-People are arrested for a “concealed weapon” for many reasons.
-You may have felt you were in danger, thought what you were doing was legal, or needed the firearm.
-Don’t let this arrest ruin your life.
-Let the Simmrin Law Group will give you a FREE consultation—and the defense you deserve.
-Fill out the form to the right or call us at 310-997-4688 and get your free consultation today.
+People are arrested for a concealed weapon for many reasons.
+You may have felt you were in danger, thought what you were doing was legal, or otherwise needed the firearm.
+Do not let this arrest ruin your life.